Krakkow/Droxi.Ai-Assignment/README.md

 Below is a brief outline of the manual testing scenarios:

+## 🌐 End-to-End Scenarios (Gmail ↔ Trello)

+1. Basic New Email → New Trello Card (Happy Flow)
+   Send a single simple email → verify one card is created in “To Do” with label “New”, correct title from subject, and description from body.

+2. Email With “Task:” Prefix in Subject
+   Send an email with subject starting with Task: ... → verify Trello card title uses the subject after Task: and not the raw full subject.

+3. Email Body With the Word “Urgent” (Label Assignment) Send an email whose body contains the word “Urgent” → verify Trello card has both “New” and “Urgent” labels, correct title and description.

+4. Two Identical Emails (No Duplications Rule)
+   Send two emails with the same subject and same body → verify only one card appears on the Trello board (no duplicate cards created).

+5. Merging Different Bodies Under Same Subject
+   Send multiple emails with the same subject and different bodies → verify a single Trello card is created where the description concatenates all bodies in order, each on a new line.

+6. Move Card to “In Progress” → Gmail Inbox Still Intact Take an existing card in “To Do”, drag it to “In Progress” → verify the corresponding Gmail email is still in the inbox (not moved to trash).

+7. Move Card to “Done” → Gmail Email Goes to Trash Take an existing card in “To Do” or “In Progress”, drag it to “Done” → verify the corresponding Gmail email is now in the Gmail trash folder.

+8. Email Without “Urgent” → No Urgent Label
+   Send a normal email with no “Urgent” in the body → verify the created Trello card does not have the “Urgent” label (only “New”).

+9. Multiple Urgent Emails With Same Subject (Merge + Urgency) Send several emails with the same subject, all containing “Urgent” somewhere in the body → verify a single Trello card is created with “Urgent” label and a merged multi-line description.

+10. Deletion / Archive in Gmail Does Not Create New Cards Delete or archive an existing email in Gmail without moving any card → verify no new Trello cards are created and no existing ones are duplicated.

+11. End-to-End Sync Latency / Ordering Check
+    Send multiple emails in quick succession with different subjects → verify all cards are eventually created in Trello with correct mapping to inbox emails and ordering is consistent/traceable.

+## 🔧 Component-Level / Logic-Level Scenarios

+# A. Email → Card Mapping & Content

+1. Subject Parsing With and Without “Task:”
+   Verify the logic for extracting the card title from email subject with cases: with Task:, without it, mixed capitalization (task:), and subject with only Task: and no text.

+2. Description Mapping From Body (Multi-line Support) Verify that line breaks in the email body are preserved in the Trello description when they are not part of a merge (single email case).

+3. HTML vs Plain Text Body Handling
+   Send HTML formatted emails (links, bold, lists) → verify how the description appears in Trello (sanitized text / preserved / broken) and that core text content is still correct.

+4. Long Subject and Long Body Handling
+   Send an email with very long subject and body → verify the card title and description are not truncated in a way that breaks business logic.

+# B. Label Logic (“New” and “Urgent”)

+1. New Card Always Has “New” Label
+   For multiple types of emails (with/without urgent, short/long), verify every newly created card always gets the “New” label.

+2. Urgent Detection – True Positive
+   Email body contains “Urgent” as a clear word → verify the “Urgent” label is added to the card.

+3. Urgent False Positive: Part of Another Word
+   Email body contains strings like “insurgent”, “urgently”, or “URGENTLY” → decide and verify if the logic treats these as “Urgent” or not (word-boundary behavior).

+4. Urgent Case Sensitivity
+   Test “urgent”, “URGENT”, “Urgent”, “uRgEnT” → verify whether detection is case-insensitive as expected.

+# C. Merging & Deduplication Logic

+1. Deduplication True Positive (Exact Same Subject + Body) Verify that duplicate emails (identical subject and body) produce only one card even if many duplicates arrive later.

+2. Deduplication False Negative (Minor Body Difference) Two emails with same subject but only a small change in the body (extra whitespace, trailing space) → verify if they’re treated as duplicates or as separate entries to be merged.

+3. Merging Order of Bodies
+   Send emails in a specific order (Mail1, Mail2, Mail3) with same subject and different bodies → verify the Trello description merges them in the correct chronological order.

+4. Merging After a Card Already Exists
+   First send an email that creates a card, then later send more emails with the same subject → verify the existing card is updated (description extended) rather than creating new cards.

+# D. Gmail State vs Trello Column State

+1. Inbox ↔ “To Do” / “In Progress” Mapping
+   Verify that as long as the email remains in inbox, the card is not moved automatically to “Done” or removed.

+1. Trash ↔ “Done” Mapping Consistency
+   Move an email manually to Trash in Gmail → verify if the system either moves the matched card to “Done” or keeps Trello unchanged (define expected behavior and test against it).

+1. No Orphan Cards (Trello Without Gmail Match)
+   Check that every card in “To Do” and “In Progress” has a matching email in inbox, and every card in “Done” has a matching email in trash; any orphan card is a defect.

+# E. Negative / Error / Robustness Scenarios

+1. Email Without Subject
+   Send an email with an empty subject → verify how the system sets the Trello card title (empty, “(no subject)”, or error) and check that behavior is consistent.

+2. Email Without Body
+   Send an email with subject but empty body → verify the Trello card description is empty and that no merge issues occur when future emails arrive with same subject.

+3. Unsupported / Non-Text Attachments Only
+   Send an email with only attachments and no body → verify that the card is still created (or not) and that description doesn’t break.

+4. Malformed / Very Large Emails
+   Simulate or conceptualize oversized or malformed emails → verify system behavior (does it skip, partially sync, or error gracefully).

+5. System Offline / API Failure Simulation
+   Imagine Trello or Gmail APIs failing temporarily → describe how you’d verify retries, error logs, and that no partial/duplicate cards are created once the service recovers.

 ## 🧪 Task #2 – Automated Sync Validation (API)

 Implemented using: